rab97/ParallelGraphColoring/DOCUMENTATION.md

 ## Graph

 The graph is implemented by means of two classes: Graph and Vertex.
-Each Vertex has as properties an id, a color and a vector of other vertex, containing its neighbors.
-Because of this choice, we had decided that the explicit implementation of the edges was not necessary, since the vertex are already linked together.
+Each Vertex has as properties an id, a color and a vector of other vertices, containing its neighbors.
+Because of this choice, we had decided that the explicit implementation of the edges was not necessary, since the vertices are already linked together.

 The Graph attributes are two vectors: the first one contais the colors progressively used and inserted by the running algorithm, the second one is the full list of the vertices.